owentechnologist/checkandset1/README.md

 What new Value do you wish to set? [use an integer] 8753991
-What versionID do you want to use? [use an integer] The LUA script accepts any integer value for new keys (and sets the versionID to 1)
+What versionID do you want to use? [use an integer] The LUA script expects a 0 but accepts any integer value for new keys (and sets the versionID to 1)
 0